microsoft/RationaleST/README.md

 # Self-training with Few-shot Rationalization

-Self-training with Few-shot Rationalization is a multi-task learning based framework based on self-training language models with few labels for task and rationales.
+Self-training with Few-shot Rationalization is a multi-task learning (MTL) based framework based on self-training language models with few labels for task and rationales.

 Our paper was published at EMNLP 2021.
 The link to the paper can be found here: [Self-training with Few-shot Rationalization: Teacher Explanations Aid Student in Few-shot NLU](https://arxiv.org/pdf/2109.08259.pdf)